willpratt78/Anagrams/README.md

 * Open repo in VSC using terminal
 * Run bundle in terminal
 * In VSC terminal run Ruby script.rb
-* Follow instruction sin terminal to find allergen list
+* Follow instructions in terminal to find allergen list

 ## Known Bugs